The Mayr Method Is Medieval Torture in the 21st Century.

-The alkaline diet and food combining are both fucking bullshit that is promoted by people who have zero grasp on science or physiology.
+The alkaline diet and food combining are both pseudoscientific garbage that are promoted by people who have zero grasp on science or physiology.
 When you hear anyone talking about either of those things. turn around and walk the other way.
 Or, keep scrolling.

 Fast once a week.

 Aren’t you already starving on this plan?
 You need to add a fast to it?
 Harmful.

 Chew food 30-50 times before swallowing.

 Food that isn’t chewed enough won’t release its nutrients for our body to absorb, and can also cause gas and bloating.
 The Mayr Club provides guests with super-chewy bread rolls that hone the skill of over chewing their food.
 They even require the chewing of liquids, such as soups.

 That literally sounds like disordered eating behavior, and it’s also plain wrong.

 Drink water at room temperature, and between meals so as not to ‘dilute’ the digestive juices.